- Home

 - unexplained weight loss or weight gain

-- changes in the pattern of periods, or vaginal bleeding after menopause
+- changes to periods such as heavy or irregular bleeding, or vaginal bleeding after menopause

-If you have these symptoms and they are new for you, are severe or continue for more than a few weeks, it is best to arrange a check-up.
-Keep a record of how often the symptoms occur and make an appointment to see your general practitioner (GP).
+If you have any of these symptoms and they are new for you, are severe or continue for more than 2–3 weeks, it is best to have a check-up.
+Keep a note of how often the symptoms occur and make an appointment to see your general practitioner (GP).

 View the Cancer Council NSW editorial policy.